NPS Pandemic Support

 The Supplemental Nutrition Assistance Program (SNAP) can help families cover food costs.
 To qualify for SNAP, you must be low-income and a U.S. citizen or legal noncitizen.
 Learn more and apply on the website, or call 877-382-2363 for assistance.

-Community Action Pioneer Valley is continuing to offer Head Start and early learning programs for kids ages 0–5 from lower-income families.
-Their five full-day, full-year sites are open for on-site services with a shortened day and comprehensive screening and other health/safety precautions, and their home-visiting programming currently takes place virtually.
+Community Action Pioneer Valley offers Head Start and early learning programs for kids ages 0–5 from lower-income families.
+Their five full-day, full-year sites are open for on-site services, with COVID-19 precautions firmly in place.
 Learn more on the website or contact the enrollment office at 413-475-1420.

 Way Finders offers financial assistance through programs such as Residential Assistance for Families in Transition (RAFT) and Emergency Rental and Mortgage Assistance (ERMA), available to renters and homeowners of all household sizes.
 Support can help with overdue rent, mortgages, utilities, moving costs, and more, and a single application determines eligibility for all programs.
 Complete the application online or by calling 413-233-1600.